Vinaybosamiya/Oracle/README.md

 # Oracle
 Oracle
-this is oracle pdf please not edit this
+please not edit this not change this is oracle pdf